PotatoFi/Packet-Potato/README.md

 # Usage

-Apply power, and after a short startup animation, the Packet Potato will begin packet analysis!
+Apply power, and after a short startup sequence, the Packet Potato will begin packet analysis!
 Or spectrum analysis.
 Which is it again?

 ## Display Modes